shizuo-kaji/CubicalRipser_3dim/README.md

 Example:

     % ./cubicalripser --print --location birth --maxdim 2 --output out.csv demo/3dimsample.txt

+To use from python,

+    import cripser
+    cripser.computePH(arr)

+where arr is a 2D or 3D numpy array of type numpy.float64.

 Look at the Jupyter notebook demo/cubicalripser.ipynb for practical usage.